Incanus3/exil-ruby/Readme.md

 e and r helpers using instance_eval, but this would mean evaluating the block in a different context, thus preventing the usage of local functions defined in the surrounding lexical environment

+## What's supported
+- facts and patterns can be either simple atoms (tested by ==) or any composite object implementing length and each (tested recursively)
+- variables are symbols starting with @, these are bound in rule's activations as instance variables
+- and, or conditions are supported now, see inference integration spec